smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 To access the file, you can either access it from runtime on the device (for example, to attach it to an email that the user sends), or if you have access to the device, you can access them via iTunes (pre-Catalina) or the MacOS Finder (post-Catalina).
 To access the files on the device you must make the following small modifications to your app:

+##### MacOS Catalina
 1. Add the key `UIFileSharingEnabled` to your `info.plist`.
 Set the value to `YES`.
 1. Connect the device to a MacOS computer.
-1. Open the Finder, click on the device in the sidebar, then click on "Files" > "(Your App Name)"
+1. Open the Finder, click on the device in the sidebar, then click on "Files" > "Your App Name"
 1. You should see a folder called "smartdevicelink".
 Drag and drop the folder to your desktop (or somewhere in your file system).
+When you open the folder on your computer, you will see the log files for each session (default maxes out at 3).

+##### MacOS Pre-Catalina
+1. Add the key `UIFileSharingEnabled` to your `info.plist`.
+Set the value to `YES`.
+2. Connect the device to a computer that has iTunes installed.
+3. Open iTunes, click on the icon for the device, then click on "File Sharing" > "Your App Name"
+4. You should see a folder called "smartdevicelink".
+Select the file and click "Save".
 When you open the folder on your computer, you will see the log files for each session (default maxes out at 3).

 ##### File Logging and Production Releases
 1. You should remove the file sharing enabled info.plist key before submitting your app to Apple.